 Social walls are no doubt innovative, collecting the event’s social media footprint into a single visual that can be streamed to TVs or projected at the event.
 Growing in popularity at concerts and promotional events audiences loved seeing their tweets and pictures on the big screen.
 It wasn’t long before tradeshows and conferences hopped on the bandwagon.
 Updating text posts, images and even videos (sometimes) in real time for the whole event to interact with, social walls create conversations and a community around the shared experience of posting on social media.
 But is that all your attendees need?
 Is that all your event needs?
 Your event doesn’t exist in a bubble and neither should your engagement tools.
 Watch this short video for an introduction to Live Display.

 Being an event technology developer, we’re positioned well to take the industry’s pulse and started to take note of the frequent requests for “something cool like a social wall” or “that thing that shows all the tweets”.
 Once again we’ve made our client’s requests a priority but we need to dive deeper and truly understand the challenges our clients face.
 Producing innovative technology that helps event planners best achieve their objectives is what we’re all about, not hopping on bandwagons.
-With that aim in mind we took a hard look at what social walls were providing and where they may have missed the mark to create a better digital signage solution.
+With that aim in mind, we took a hard look at what social walls were providing and where they may have missed the mark to create a better digital signage solution.

 Identifying the Problem